WHAT IS IMMIGRANTS’ LIST?

 ARE CONTRIBUTIONS TO IMMIGRANTS’ LIST AND IMMIGRANTS’ LIST CIVIC ACTION TAX DEDUCTIBLE?

 No. Contributions to Immigrants’ List and Immigrants’ List Civic Action are not deductible as charitable contributions for federal income tax purposes.

 WHAT QUALIFIES AS A CORPORATE CONTRIBUTION?

 By law, corporations are prohibited from making contributions or expenditures in connection with a federal PAC, both cash and in-kind.
 PACs are also prohibited from knowingly accepting such contributions.
-Any direct or indirect payment, distribution, loan, advance, deposit, or gift of money, or any services, or anything of value qualifies as a contribution.
+Any direct or indirect payment, distribution, loan, advance, deposit, gift of money, services, or anything of value qualifies as a contribution.
 Certain LLCs & other forms of non-incorporated partnerships may contribute.